kdyoung18872/architecture-center/docs/guide/pillars.md

 - Costs for cloud environments are kept low through the use of commodity hardware, so occasional hardware failures must be expected.
 - Applications often depend on external services, which may become temporarily unavailable or throttle high-volume users.
 - Today's users expect an application to be available 24/7 without ever going offline.
+- Applications should not rely on Microsoft's data centers for resiliency, they must be designed for high availability.

 All of these factors mean that cloud applications must be designed to expect occasional failures and recover from them.
 Azure has many resiliency features already built into the platform.
 For example: